lite-xl/lite-xl/doc/usage.md

 ## Restarting the editor

-If you modifies the user configuration file or some of the Lua implementation files you may restart the editor using the command "Core: Restart".
+If you modifies the user configuration file or some of the Lua implementation files you may restart the editor using the command `core:restart`.
-All the application will be restarting by keeping the window that is already used.
+All the application will be restarting by keeping the window that is already in use.

 ## Color Themes